buraksekili/tyk-docs/tyk-docs/content/advanced-configuration/manage-multiple-environments/with-tyk-on-premises.md

 ...
 ```

-Tags are always treated as OR conditions, so this node will pick up all APIs that are marked as `internal` or `node-1`.
+Tags are always treated as OR conditions, so this node will pick up all APIs that are marked as `private-gw` or `edge`.

 {{< note success >}}